Combinatorial decision-making driven by multicomponent surface condensates: Discussion

-The balance of entropy-energy trade-offs direct surfaces with differing input compositions to recruit distinct condensates and behave as a classifier.
-Our model has partial parallels to well-known architectures in inference---for example, the free energy governing phase behavior in our model resembles that of a Hopfield network \citep{hopfield_neural_1982}.
-Our model more closely resembles Boltzmann machines \citep{ackley_learning_1985} in that we exploit hidden species to encode more complex stimuli-response behaviors, i.e., higher expressivity \citep{raghu_expressive_2017,murugan_could_2025}.
-While we focus on classification, emerging studies argue for broader computational capabilities embedded in multicomponent liquids.
-For example, \citep{braz_teixeira_liquid_2024} explore the capacity of condensates to store and retrieve patterns as stable phases (or memories) analogous to Hopfield models trained with the Hebbian rule.
-More recently, \citep{chalk_learning_2024} use a simple wake-sleep learning algorithm, based on competition between Hebbian learning and anti-Hebbian unlearning as in classical Boltzmann machines \citep{ackley_learning_1985}, to train molecular parameters of 3D lattice liquids to form complex spatial architectures and to perform general probabilistic inference, including for MNIST digit classification.
-Further, our work finds that MNIST classification saturates ($\sim85\%$)---potentially hinting at limitations in the physics of condensation and/or in the choice of data encoding/representation.
-More generally, it would be valuable to delineate and contrast the principles and limits of computations performed by different physical systems with and in addition to condensation---for example, dimerization networks \citep{parres-gold_contextual_2025}, self-assembly \citep{foley2025membraneassociatedselfassemblycellulardecision, zhong_associative_2017,woods_diverse_2019,evans_pattern_2024}, mechanical systems \citep{fletcher2010cytoskeleton,yasuda_mechanical_2021}, and stochastic biomolecular reactions \citep{chen2014deterministic,soloveichik2008computation,floyd2025limits}.
+While we focus on classification, recent studies argue for broader computational capabilities embedded in multicomponent liquids.
+For example, \citep{braz_teixeira_liquid_2024} explores the capacity of condensates to store and retrieve compositions as stable phases (or memories) analogous to Hopfield models trained with the Hebbian rule, identifying key roles for three-body interactions for effective memorization.
+More recently, \citep{chalk_learning_2024} train molecular parameters of 3D lattice liquids for multiple tasks, showing that equilibrium multicomponent liquids can form complex spatial architectures, drive Hopfield-like retrieval of memories upon contacting a patterned surface, and perform MNIST digit classification.
+In the MNIST classification task, our model performance saturates ($\sim85\%$), potentially hinting at limitations in the physics of condensation and/or in the choice of data encoding.
+More generally, it would be valuable to delineate and contrast the principles and limits of computations performed by different physical systems with and in addition to condensation---for example, dimerization networks \citep{parres-gold_contextual_2025}, self-assembly \citep{foley2025membraneassociatedselfassemblycellulardecision, murugan_multifarious_2015,zhong_associative_2017,woods_diverse_2019,evans_pattern_2024,winfree1998algorithmic}, mechanical systems \citep{fletcher2010cytoskeleton,yasuda_mechanical_2021}, and stochastic biomolecular reactions \citep{winfree2019chemical,soloveichik2008computation,floyd2025limits}.